wbrowar/workbench/README.md

 ---
 ### Javascript
-- I've read that Modernizr should be included in the `<head>`, while your custom scripts should be included just before the closing `<body>` tag.
-A customized dev version of Modernizr is compiled into `/js/head.min.js` and everything else should be compiled into `/js/main.min.js`.
+- The `head.min.js` file will include blocking script files, such as polyfils, shims, and Modernizr, so it should remain as small as possible.
+It includes [loadCSS](https://github.com/filamentgroup/loadCSS) and [loadJS](https://github.com/filamentgroup/loadJS) scripts to asynchronously load in `main.min.js`.
+- `main.min.js` should be made up from all other scripts.
+Since it's loaded asynchronously, it should only include scripts that aren't needed right away.
+In the future, `main.min.js` may be replaced with `require.js`.
-- JQuery is included into `main.min.js` by default, but they can be removed if it isn't needed for the project.
+- A few libraries are included into `main.min.js` by default, but they can be removed if it isn't needed for the project.

 ---
 ### Image Processing